flowerofmycountry/jupiter/mock-server/README.md

 - imports might resolve differently from dependencies in node_modules
 - 某些类似全局的值，如 `require()` 和 `__dirname` 不能直接使用
 - CommonJS modules get imported under certain special rules

+## tsup

+Bundle your TypeScript library with no config, powered by esbuild.

+## nodemon

+Nodemon is a utility depended on about 3 million projects, that will monitor for any changes in your source and automatically restart your server.
+Perfect for development.

+Swap nodemon instead of node to run your code, and now your process will automatically restart when your code changes.

+## ts-node

+直接 node 运行 ts 文件。